For Information – 232-6100 (Harrisburg) | Toll Free 1-800-303-1904

 If you need to cancel a reservation, please do so by calling us at 232-6100, at least one hour before your scheduled pick-up time.

-The fare for SET service is equal to two (2) times the regular fixed-route fare for a comparable trip and is by zones as follows:
+The fare for ADA Complementary Service is equal to two (2) times the regular fixed-route fare for a comparable trip as follows: